 9. Affordable Housing: The City has a goal of providing adequate supply of affordable housing for its residents, and also a goal for remaining above 10% on the State's Subsidized Housing Inventory (SHI).
-The developer should detail how the proposed development will meet the Affordable Housing requirements of the City Zoning Code, using one of the three methods listed below:
+The developer should detail how the proposed development will meet the affordable housing requirements of the City Zoning Code, using one of the three methods listed below:

-A) All multi-family residential development proposals are expected to provide the minimum number of affordable units as specified by Zoning Ordinance Section 650-26 A (1) (a), equal to 15% of the total number of units in developments over 20 units; note however, that subsection 650-26 A (2) also states that the City Council may apply these same standards to developments of fewer than 20 units.
+A) All multifamily residential development proposals are expected to provide the minimum number of affordable units as specified by Zoning Ordinance Section 650-26 A (1) (a), equal to 15% of the total number of units in developments over 20 units; note however, that subsection 650-26 A (2) also states that the City Council may apply these same standards to developments of fewer than 20 units.
 Does the proposed development include the appropriate number of affordable units (as counted on the state's Subsidized Housing Inventory for the City)?

-B) Zoning Code section 650-26 A (1) (i) allows the project proponent to seek a permit to construct some or all of the Affordable Housing units off-site.
-In order to maintain diversity of affordability in all neighborhoods of the City, the off-site Affordable Units should be constructed within the same neighborhood/area as the market rate units.
+B) Zoning Code section 650-26 A (1) (i) allows the project proponent to seek a permit to construct some or all of the affordable housing units off-site.
+In order to maintain diversity of affordability in all neighborhoods of the City, the off-site affordable units should be constructed within the same neighborhood/area as the market rate units.
 Does the proposal comply with this requirement?

-C) The Affordable Housing Bylaw Section 650-26 A (1) (a), does allow for a payment-inlieu-of-units (PILU) payment, but the City's strong preference is for the production of actual affordable units to ensure that the housing needs of the community are being met, and the City's SHI total does not fall below 10%.
+C) The Affordable Housing Bylaw Section 650-26 A (1) (a), allows for a payment-in-lieuof-units (PILU) payment, but the City's strong preference is for the production of actual affordable units to ensure that the housing needs of the community are being met, and the City's SHI total does not fall below 10%.
 Note that the City Code provision for PILU sets a minimum payment of \$50,000 per unit.
 The City recognizes that this minimum payment is far lower than the cost of providing actual units (either on-site or off-site).
 Therefore, if a developer proposes a PILU instead of on-site units, the City will look more favorably on proposals for special permits where the PILU offered is equal to the cost of producing units within the development (as determined by the total cost of the development - including but not limited to land, permits and design, and all construction costs) divided by the total number of units within the development.5

-Are the Required Affordable Units30 pointsWithin the proposed development30 pointsOff Site20 pointsIn cash payments at/near \$50,000/unit5 pointsIn cash payment per calculation10 points
+Are the required affordable units

+Within the proposed development 30 points

+Off site 20 points

+In cash payments at/near \$50,000/unit 5 points

+In cash payment per calculation 10 points